roguescripts/roguescripts/README.md

 ## About Rogue Scripts

 We’re an Australian dev team focused on clean code, solid UX, and reliable long term support.
+After owning and developing one of the biggest servers in Australia, we know what the development community lacks and needs and we’re here to fix that.

 ## Tech